 Curriculum: one-year program

-- BMGT313 (Financial Statement Analysis) - Recommended for Fall semester; may take before entering the program
+- BMGT313 (Financial Statement Analysis) - Fall semester or may take before entering the program

 - BMGT398W (one-credit course focusing on the investment industry, including industry speakers and interview prep) - Fall of junior year

 - Fall: career workshops, Wall Street Prep course subsidy, Wall Street commercial careers course.

 - Trip to New York City to visit investment banks and network with alumni.